Mar. 12, 2026 8:15p; Edited on 3-13 to clarify a couple of points

 Alex Kudrna set up his studio--Backyard Dream Productions-- several years ago in vacant space at Herzing University in downtown Kenosha.
 The building used to be home to the Kenosha News.

-Kudrna hosted a visit by Gov. Evers Thursday who has been promoting the new tax credit in appearances around the state.
+Kudrna hosted a visit by Gov. Evers Thursday who has been promoting the new tax credits in appearances around the state.

-The main feature of Kudrna's studio is a $350,000 LED screen that allows him to seamlessly combine live shots with those on film.
+The main feature of Kudrna's studio is a massive LED screen that allows him to seamlessly combine live shots with those on film.

 -0-